 Grants Program Overview

-ATTENTION: 2017 Community Partnership Grant and Hospitality Scholarship deadlines are March 31, 2017.
+ATTENTION: 2024 Community Partnership Grant and Hospitality Scholarship application deadlines are May 1, 2024.

 The program expands on the South Boston Community Development Foundation (SBCDF).
-By state statute, the SBCDF will receive ten cents for each square foot of rented exhibit space and one dollar per admission ticket sold for each gate show at the BCEC.
-The SBCDF can then make charitable donations to South Boston non-profits.
-To fund the Community Partnership Grants program, the MCCA will match the revenues generated for the SBCDF and create a fund for charitable donations to non-profit organizations in the other neighborhoods of Boston.
+By state statute, the SBCDF receives ten cents for each square foot of rented exhibit space and one dollar per admission ticket sold for each gate show at the BCEC.
+The SBCDF then makes charitable donations to South Boston non-profits.
+The MCCA designates funds for the Community Partnership Grants program to support non-profit organizations in the other neighborhoods of Boston each year.